-Tender roasted beets and creamy burrata are a match made in heaven in this crowd-pleasing appetizer!
+Tender roasted beets and creamy burrata are a match made in heaven in this crowd-pleasing appetizer.
+And just when you thought it couldn’t get any better, I drizzled my beets and burrata with an orange balsamic dressing!

-On the fifth day of Vegmas, my true love gave to me…FIVE GOLDEN BEETS!! (come on, that’s pretty good right?!!
-LOL)
+On the fifth day of Vegmas, my true love gave to me…FIVE GOLDEN BEETS!! (come on, that’s pretty good right?!!)

 Like most of the vegetable dishes on here, this Roasted Beets and Burrata appetizer is incredibly easy.
 If you have never roasted beets before, have no fear!